apollographql/router/.changesets/fix_garypen_router_236_dd_mapping.md

-### Use subgraph.name attribute not apollo.subgraph.name ([PR #5012](https://github.com/apollographql/router/pull/5012))
+### Use `subgraph.name` attribute instead of `apollo.subgraph.name` ([PR #5012](https://github.com/apollographql/router/pull/5012))

-The Datadog exporter does some explicit mapping of attributes and was using a value "apollo.subgraph.name" that the latest versions of the router don't use.
-The correct choice is "subgraph.name".
+In the router v1.45.0, subgraph name mapping didn't work correctly in the Datadog exporter.

-This meant that subgraph name mapping did not work correctly in 1.45.0.
+The Datadog exporter does some explicit mapping of attributes and was using a value `apollo.subgraph.name` that the latest versions of the router don't use.
+The correct choice is `subgraph.name`.

-Update the mapping to reflect the change and fix subgraph name mapping for Datadog.
+This release updates the mapping to reflect the change and fixes subgraph name mapping for Datadog.

 By [@garypen](https://github.com/garypen) in https://github.com/apollographql/router/pull/5012